 The Organization is a certified affiliate of Feeding America, a national network of food banks throughout the country, and is affiliated with the Food Bank Council of Michigan, an organization that supports member food banks through funding and food allocation.
-The Organization received a substantial amount of its food at minimal cost from Food Bank Council of Michigan (21 percent of pounds received in 2022 and 31 percent in 2021) and Feeding America (33 percent in both 2022 and 2021).
+Each year. the Organization receives a substantial amount of its distributable food at minimal cost from Food Bank Council of Michigan and Feeding America.

 As an affiliate of Feeding America, the Organization is required to maintain a reserve fund equal to or greater than 25 percent of annual operating expenses.
-The Organization was in compliance with this requirement for both 2022 and 2021.
+The Organization was in compliance with this requirement for both 2024 and 2023.